-The Strategies for Success Program addresses organizational development for ALANAH organizations through Implementation Awards, Technical Assistance, Long-Term Consultation, and Individual Development workshops and conferences.
+The Strategies for Success program addresses organizational development for BIPOC organizations through Implementation Awards, Technical Assistance, Long-Term Consultation, and Individual Development workshops and conferences.
 Participation in the program is based on three levels of development:

 Community-Based Engagement Projects

-Community-Based Engagement Project Support Grants are designed to engage the ALNAH communities in the development and implementation of community-based arts and culture projects.
-Community projects may include, but are not limited to: exhibitions, performances, artist-in-community residencies, and murals.
+Community-Based Engagement Project Support Grants are designed to engage BIPOC communities in the development and implementation of community-based arts and culture projects.
+Applicants may apply for artist-initiated projects with a sponsor nonprofit organization.
+Community projects may include but are not limited to exhibitions, performances, artist-in-community residencies, and murals.
+Applicants may receive up

 Technical Assistance & Professional Development

-Organizational Short-Term Professional Development and Consultation (PD&C), Professional Development, and Consultation awards of up to $2,000 non-matching funds are available to ALANAH organizations that may be ineligible to participate in the Strategies for Success Program.
+Professional Development and Consulting (PD&C) awards of up to $2,000 in non-matching funds available to ALANAH organizations that may be ineligible to participate in the Strategies for Success Program.

-This program offers individual artists up to $200 to attend conferences and other professional development opportunities.
+Offers individual artists up to $500 to attend conferences and participate in other professional development opportunities.
 In the past, artists have received funds to cover conference fees, non-credit career advancement, and promotional materials.